Random Number Conversion and LOCC Conversion via Restricted Storage: Non-Asymptotics for Random Number Conversion via Restricted Storage

-where $P$ and $Q$ are probability distribution on $\mathcal{X}$ and $\mathcal{Y}$, respectively, and $\mathcal{P}(\mathcal{Y})$ is the set of all probability distributions on $\mathcal{Y}$.
+where $P$ and $Q$ are probability distributions on $\mathcal{X}$ and $\mathcal{Y}$, respectively.
 Moreover, when the size of the storage is limited, the maximal fidelity via restricted storage with size of $N$ bits is given by